 England has produced 19 male professional major championship winners, who, among them, have captured 35 major victories, third behind the U.S. and Scotland.
-Three English women have claimed official women’s majors, and the country also has had an impressive list of accomplished amateurs.
+Four English women have claimed official women’s majors, and the country also has had an impressive list of accomplished amateurs.
 Considering that the country’s golf history could date back as far as the early 17th century—when King James VI of Scotland became James 1 of England and began knocking balls about on the high ground at Blackheath above the Royal Palace in Greenwich—identifying its 10 best-ever players might have been tricky.
 But we think we found them.

 1 Nick Faldo (b: 1957)